lapps/org.lappsgrid.examples/README.md

 # Up Next

 We're adding in more tutorials.
-Stay tuned for coming tutorials on wrapping existing Java program, and wrapping non-Java program, such as Python.
+Stay tuned for coming tutorials on wrapping existing Java program, and wrapping non-Java code, such as Python.